tomhoule/gql-something-different-prototype/README.md

 ## Other: authentication

-In the same query by ensuring the auth mutation is handled first (like Sangria, but better).
+In the same query by ensuring the auth mutation is handled first (like Sangria, but more flexible).